microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 **Do the following to pin visuals to the dashboard you just created:**

-28. **Click** on the 'Reports' tab.
+28. **Click** on the 'Reports' section/tab.

 ![Check the reports tab.](media/Reports-Tab1.png)

-29. In the 'Reports' tab, there will be a list of all the published reports.
+29. In the 'Reports' section, there will be a list of all the published reports.

 30. **Click** on 'Campaign - Option C' report.